Share Ownership Scheme

 A number of affordable housing schemes were aimed at assisting purchasers whose income was below certain levels to purchase a property.
 Existing schemes were closed in June 2011.

-Under the affordable housing scheme, the local authority provided land on which new houses were built and sold.
-If there are more eligible applicants than houses, the local authority determined priorities taking into account of circumstances.
+There were three distinct types of affordable housing provision schemes.
+Under one scheme, the local authority provided land on which new houses were built and sold.
+If there are more eligible applicants than houses, the local authority determines priorities, taking into account the circumstances.

 The scheme required